IMACULGY/CPPExamples/README.md

 ![](https://i.imgur.com/EMPZ23g.png)

-C++ is a powerful programming languages.
-Everyone looking to get into coding should learn it at some point.
+C++ is one of the most powerful programming languages with a wide variety of real-world uses.
+This being said, everyone looking to get into coding should familiarize themselves with it at some point.

 This repository is meant to provide examples of C++ program prompts with accompanying code solutions to help beginners understand the basic syntax of C++ and important aspects of programming as a whole.